Coronavirus and Lockdown, a psychoanalytic perspective

 A kind of war

 As the Pandemic struck at the start of 2020, we were sent reeling into a fog of denial, bewilderment and fear.
 In inner and outer worlds so disorienting, how were we to tolerate, accept and remain solid in the not knowing?
-How much more do we know now about the present or the future as we approach the end of 2021?
-The dystopia we failed to plan for has since taken root.
-It is become our way of life.
-After the daily numbers were given at the first peak, (960 dead on 10th April), politicians and the media rightly turned our focus to the heroes of this battle, the front-line soldiers of the NHS.
-An old wartime idiom was being revised; a dialectic to galvanise our common purpose and resolve; to bring a manageable structure and a story to the chaos; to stabilise the collective consciousness and reassure us that the way of deliverance was in our reach: “a call to arms …the front line …sacrifice …we must keep going and…stay the course …” (Dominic Raab, 9.4.20).
+How much more do we know now about our safety in the present or the future?
+The dystopia we failed to plan for in 2020 has since taken root.
+After the daily numbers were given at the first peak, (960 dead on 10th April 2020), politicians and the media rightly turned our focus to the heroes of this battle, the front-line soldiers of the NHS.
+An old wartime idiom was being revised; a dialectic to galvanise our common purpose and resolve; to bring a manageable structure and a story to the chaos; to stabilise the collective consciousness and reassure us that the way of deliverance was in our reach:

 Keep calm but don’t carry on

 In April no one was saying keep calm and carry on, that most British and nostalgic of aphorisms that first spoke to busy hands on the Homefront.
 The motto lost its readership, abandoned on countless walls, desks, shelves, coffee cups, in offices, factories, schools and universities, all of which lay empty and out of reach.
 In a ghostly world, except for those on whom our lives depended, all work outside the home was stopped.
 At 8pm we were encouraged to take our places outside our doors to bang and clap in solidarity with the embattled workers of the NHS.
-As they marched, and continue to march bravely on, our clamour held them in bondage to their work.
+As they marched, our clamour held them in bondage to their work.
 It was a racket in more ways than one.
-Exhausted, unprotected and dying, they keep calm and carry on.
-“We will never forget their sacrifice …their devotion to helping others. …You are the lifeline to so many people…you’ve made us all think long and hard about who the key workers are in our lives” (ibid Raab).
+Exhausted, unprotected and dying, they kept calm and carried on.

 Populism